wasab1kastike/autobattles4xfinsauna/docs/progression/artocoin-economy.md

 Premium rewards for sauna defense runs now flow through a single, data-backed artocoin target.
-The formula below turns run duration, enemy eliminations, exploration, and roster survivability into a payout that feels generous on a clean win while keeping unlock pacing near two to three runs per sauna tier.
+The formula below turns run duration, enemy eliminations, exploration, and difficulty into a payout that feels generous on a clean win while keeping unlock pacing near two to three runs per sauna tier.

 ## Baseline Win Expectations